-Mr. Markham tried many smaller matters as a young lawyer, eventually tried several substantial commercial disputes, and thus became a highly successful, accomplished trial lawyer.
+Mr. Markham received his initial training as an antitrust litigator at a leading global law firm (Coudert Brothers LLP), then established his own firm in 1990 so that he could learn to try cases at an early stage of his career.
+He tried many smaller matters as a young lawyer, eventually tried several substantial cases, and thus became a highly successful, accomplished trial lawyer.
 During the past fifteen years, he has also made and opposed several appeals and become a highly proficient appellate litigator.

 Mr. Markham’s early experience trying cases in court transformed the way he litigates all of his cases.
 In each case, he tries to conceive of the possible claims or defenses that he might urge in favor of his client (which is what all business litigators do).
-He also makes a conscious effort to anticipate the closing argument that he can eventually make in support of his best claims at the conclusion of a full trial (which is what trial lawyers do).
+He also makes a conscious effort to anticipate the closing argument that he can eventually make in support of his best claims or defenses at the conclusion of a full trial (which is what trial lawyers do).
 He organizes all work in each case with this overriding purpose in mind.[1]At a minimum, a closing argument must demonstrate how evidence admitted during trial establishes each required “element” of the plaintiff’s claims and also refutes any materially … Continue reading

 Lead Attorney in Major Antitrust Competitor Suits.
 Mr. Markham has been the lead attorney for various substantial businesses that brought competitor suits against larger rivals, obtaining highly successful outcomes in several nationally important antitrust cases in which our firm was opposed by some of the best global law firms in the world.[2]In a competitor suit, a seller contends that a rival seller has employed predatory or exclusionary business practices against it in furtherance of a larger effort to restrain or monopolize an entire … Continue reading